epflneuroailab/mirage/README.md

-# MIRAGE Multimodal Whole Brain Encoder
+# MIRAGE: Adaptive Multimodal Gating for Whole-Brain fMRI Encoding

 MIRAGE is a multimodal whole-brain fMRI encoder for naturalistic video.
 It uses Qwen3-Omni hidden-state features from video, audio, and transcript streams, then